Thertzlor/Revenant/wiki/Profile_Overview.md

 local b = a.key

 a.config = {
-   -- the extension is optional, "Documentation.lua" would be valid too.
+   -- the extension is optional, "Docs" would be valid too.
-   -- relative paths use a forward slash, for example "Presets/Documentation" externalDocs = "Documentation"
+   -- relative paths use a forward slash, for example "Presets/Docs" externalDocs = "Docs.lua"
    }

 ```